getsentry/sentry-python/MIGRATION_GUIDE.md

   | `wsgi.url_scheme` | `url.scheme`                                      |
   | full URL          | `url.full`                                        |

-- If you're using the generic ASGI integration, the `sampling_context` argument of `traces_sampler` doesn't contain the `asgi_scope` object anymore.
+- If you're using the generic ASGI integration and a custom traces/profiles sampler, the `sampling_context` argument of `traces_sampler` and `profiles_sampler` doesn't contain the `asgi_scope` object anymore.
 Instead, the individual properties of the scope, if available, are accessible as follows:

   | Scope property | Sampling context key(s)         |
   | -------------- | ------------------------------- |